bibekbhatta/Test/README.md

 # Test
+This repository is for testing purpose

-Testing in different Python environments without locally installing packages
+in different Python environments without having to install packages locally

-I will add new Jupyter files as and when needed
+More files will be updated in due time

 To open in binder, CLICK the following banner/logo